 Is it for you?

-The Department of English attracts students from a variety of backgrounds and interests.
+The English B.A. attracts students from a variety of backgrounds and interests.
 They typically have some of the following qualities:

 - Academic interest in literature and writing